Alaeddine-Elouaddah/Alaeddine-Elouaddah/README.md

 I love building useful applications, solving real-world problems, and learning new technologies every day.
 I believe in **curiosity**, **practice**, and **sharing** to grow as a developer.
-Every line of code brings me closer to my dreams 💡

 ---